When I went vegetarian at 16, part of it was because I wanted to save animals.

-Aside from the fact that I killed way more animals in my years of vegetarianism than I would have had I adopted a local and sustainable diet, aside from the fact that it worsened my health and actually made me gain weight, I can’t help but notice that vegetarianism seems to be an outlet for disordered eating.
-I can’t tell you how many women I’ve met with previous histories of disordered eating that have adopted a vegetarian diet; it’s like a socially acceptable form of disordered eating.
+Fact is, I killed way more animals in my years of vegetarianism than if I had I adopted a local and sustainable diet.
+It worsened my health and actually made me gain weight.
+I can’t help but notice that vegetarianism seems to be an outlet for disordered eating.
+Many women I’ve met with previous histories of disordered eating that have adopted a vegetarian diet.
+It’s like a socially acceptable form of disordered eating.

 Let’s be clear, I’m not saying this is true of everyone.
 I’m not saying this is exclusive to women.
-I’m not saying all vegetarians have eating disorders.
-I’m saying that there is a very real connection between disordered eating and vegetarianism that we need to be aware of.
-Especially when this diet is touted as healthy, especially when so many young women turn to this diet, especially when young women feel immense pressure to lose weight.
+Not all vegetarians have eating disorders.
+I’m saying that there is a very real connection between disordered eating and vegetarianism.
+Especially when this diet is touted as healthy.
+Especially when so many young women turn to this diet when young women already feel immense pressure to lose weight.

 From Psychology Today,